polar-app/polar-app/docs/FAQ.md

 to export the annotations but the file is in JSON format which means anyone could easily write an exporter.

+# What characters are supported in tags?

+Polar documents can be tagged for classification and management.
+This allows you to filter the document repository for specific tags.

+Right now we use the ```twitter-text``` library to determine if a tag is valid.

+This is somewhat constrained as characters like '#' and '-' are not supported.

+International characters and any character that can be supported as part of Twitter hashtags are supported within Polar.

+We DID extend the framework to support ':' so that we could have typed tags.

+The idea was to be compatible with external systems so that data exported from Polar was compatible.

+We might revisit supporting extended tags in the future with additional characters but just issue warnings that these tags aren't supported on all platforms.

 # Do you have any plans to support ePub format?

 Yes.
 But not in the short term.
 Check out our notes on [ePub](EPUB_SUPPORT.md).